-Today’s post is a Bytes Bite, written and photographed and the slide show created by Bytes himself.
-If you have a college student or a young professional looking for easy and healthy ideas for quick cooking and clean up, this fills the bill!
-Bytes says:
+Today’s post on how to boil an omelet is a Bytes Bite, written and photographed by Bytes.
+If you are looking for easy and healthy ideas for quick cooking and clean up, this fills the bill!

 When I’m cooking for myself I often go for a utilitarian approach.
 Find the simplest things to cook, eat, and clean up.
 Something that can be prepped a few days in advance and be ready to cook in just a few moments is a bonus.
 Something I do every once in a while are Boiled Omelets.

 I know a “boiled Omelette” sounds weird.
 But it’s the simplest way to explain how to make these omelettes.
 It’s something that I also use for camping or feeding a large number of people who are wandering in to eat a few at a time.
 The advantages are numerous.
 For starters as long as there is water in the pot the eggs won’t burn so you can divide your attention between the stove and other things in the kitchen.
 It allows for mass production, and, if needed, you can prep a bunch of baggies with eggs and milk ahead of time and people will be able to customize the fillers.
 Note: You can boil several omelets at one time if you use a large pot, which will save time.
 Only put in as many omelets as will fit loosely across the pot in a single layer.

 When I’m cooking for just myself, I go the other way.
 I will make up a few baggies with Omelet ingredients.
 They can sit for a few days in the fridge.
 All I have to do I add eggs and milk and they are ready to cook.

 - A pot wide and deep enough for the bags to float in.
 A lid helps.

 - Tongs to pull the bags out, or to lower them in.